 This policy has been adopted by the Governors in consultation with the RE subject leader and teaching staff.
-It was approved in July 2020 and will be reviewed biannually.

-This policy should be read in conjunction with other policies in school including: SMSC, Collective Worship, PSHE, Teaching and Learning, Assessment, Marking and Feedback and other curriculum policies.
+This policy should be read in conjunction with other policies in school including: Collective Worship, PSHE, Teaching and Learning, Assessment, Marking and Feedback and other curriculum policies.